Payment Execution Service

 Important

-If the post-execution plugin fails, even if the payment provider transaction has succeeded, the payment will be also be marked as failed.
-The information from the provider’s response will be available on the payment history with failure information in the note.
-The post-execution plugin will not be called.
-In this case you should post the payment manually and resolve the cause of the failure to prevent future problems.
+If the Post-Execution Plugin fails for a payment, the payment will be moved to the failed state, even if the payment provider successfully executed the payment.
+The information from the provider’s response will be available in the payment history, including failure details in the note.
+If a payment provider fails to execute a payment, you should post the payment manually and resolve the cause of the failure to prevent future issues.

 Execution Log

-The history of execution attempts is kept in the executionLog property for each payment.
-Each log entry looks like this:
+The history of execution attempts is maintained in the executionLog property for each payment.

 PaymentRequestExecutionLogItem